 Professional Tour Guiding: Research and Story-Telling.
 This course is for new and seasoned tour guides, as well as anyone interested in research and storytelling techniques.
 You will learn techniques and resources to enhance your research and storytelling skills and build better tours.
 Class sessions will consist of lectures, workshops, and guest speaker presentations from research facilities such as The Historic New Orleans Collection, Louisiana Research Collection, New Orleans Public Library, Louisiana State Museum, and Amistad Research Center.
 You will choose at least one subject to investigate and give weekly reports in class as you hone your storytelling technique.
-The last class meeting is a field trip with guided walking tour. $195.
+The last class meeting is a field trip with guided walking tour. $250.
 Class will begin on May 24, 2023 and end on June 12.
 2023.
 Find out more here.